Tacticacti/Talio-Project-Management-Tool/docs/agendas/agenda_04.04.2023.md

 How is everyone doing?

 # 15:17 - 15:18 Announcements
-We have 4 days left until the project repository closes.
+Deadlines extended!
+We have 7 days left until the project repository closes.

 # 15:18 - 15:19 Approval of the agenda
 Does anyone have any additions to the agenda?